tamerfahmy/team-calender/README.md

 ## Introduction
 The aim of this application is to support team members working in different timezones accross the globe to propably setup meetings in respective local time zones.

+## Scripts
+1. `start` this script will run the angular app inside node server.
+This script is only done for production deployment to heroku server
+2. `start:proxy` this script can be used to run angular app in dev mode.
+Backend services must be running in a separate process on `http://localhost:3000/api`
+3. `start:mock` This angular project uses JSON-Server libaray to mock backend APIs.
+This script will launch only the JSON-Server.
+JSON-Server configurations are under the path `./src/mocks/`
+4. `start:proxy:mock:server` This script will launch the angular application with JSON-Server in development mode.
+This will allow UI developer to work without running the actual backend APIs

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.10.